flexkube/libflexkube/README.md

 ### Integration tests

 As this library interacts a lot with other systems, in addition to unit tests, there are also integration tests defined, which has extra environmental requirements, like Docker daemon running or SSH server available.
-To make running such tests easier, there is a `Vagrantfile`, which spawns [Flatcar Container Linux](https://www.flatcar-linux.org/) virtual machine, where all further tests can be executed.
+To make running such tests easier, there is a `Vagrantfile` available, which spawns [Flatcar Container Linux](https://www.flatcar-linux.org/) virtual machine, where all further tests can be executed.
 Currently the only tested provider for Vagrant is VirtualBox.

 In order to run integration tests in virtual environment, execute the following command: